alardev/unbound-tome/README.md

     ```

 ## FAQ
-1. Why is the password verification so slow? (eg. 400ms on my PC)
+1. __Why is the password verification so slow? (eg. 400ms on my PC)__

-A: Password-auth crate's password verification is considerably slower if built in debug mode.
+    Password-auth crate's password verification is considerably slower if built in debug mode.
 Building using --release flag will reduce the verification considerably.
 (20ms on my PC)